 Some call it "Digital Folk", some appreciate the future sounds of the synthesizer, and some seek out the hushed and powerful vocals.
 Combining the three, Hundred Waters latest effort is the most polished yet.
 Compounding on their previous recipe for success, they've upped their game even more this time around.
 Without discrediting the originality and angelic sound of Hundred Waters, they are reminiscent of a love-child born of Björk and Múm.
 The songs flow together well, but standalone strong as individual pieces.
 I find the album to be very personally rejuvenating and would be doing y'all a disservice not to share it here.

-Tracks of choice: Cavity and Show Me Love
+Tracks of choice:

 16. Bassnectar - Noise vs. Beauty

-Bassnectar continues to elude any conventional labels.
-As he states in Noise, "I do what I wanna do, I do what I liiiike...", Lorin has brought album after album without any hesitation to delve into exactly what he feels like, when he feels like.
+Noise, "I do what I wanna do, I do what I liiiike...", Lorin has brought album after album without any hesitation to delve into exactly what he feels like, when he feels like.
 The result is sometimes a bit disconcerting, but always stands the test of time.
-Noise vs. Beauty brings the next chapter of Bassnectar with several unique vocal tracks, along with some of those magical mystery beats that Lorin summons from his dream world.
-My favorites are "Ephemeral" and the Lafa Taylor backed Don't Hate the 808.

 15. Caribou - Our Love

-Dan Snaith became Manitoba.
-Manitoba became Caribou after a ridiculous lawsuit.
-As dynamic as his persona has been, his music like so (but doubly).
-This latest Caribou release is in some ways a departure from the characteristics which blasted him into the spotlight after the 2010 release Swim.
+Swim.
 Four years is a long time, however, and with it has come a new sound.
 In the interim, he experimented with dance floor music under the moniker Daphni.
 The result is a fine-tuned and inspired deep house (first time I've said that today, I swear) album which exudes a playful curiosity.
 The album is intimate and the closest to Snaith's heart yet.
-Our Love is the projection of his love, and it shows.
-Scope out the tracks: Silver and Can't Do Without You.

 14. Jon Hopkins - Asleep Versions

-A 4-track follow-up EP to last years Mercury-nominated Immunity, Jon Hopkins revisits four tracks (one of them with the assistance of friend and crooner King Creosote), designed to be an organic, straight through 25-minute continuous listen.
-If you liked Immunity remotely, get on this right meow.
-If you don't know what I'm talking about, go check it out anyway, it's only 25 minutes :)
+Immunity, Jon Hopkins revisits four tracks (one of them with the assistance of friend and crooner King Creosote), designed to be an organic, straight through 25-minute continuous listen.
+If you liked

 13. Dirtwire - The Carrier

-David Satori works his banjo and soundscapes like no other when not blowing minds and festivals with his Beats Antique project.
-Dirtwire is electronic folk music like nobody else is making.
-Following up their self-titled album, The Carrier continues to push the bounds of both electronic and folk music.
+The Carrier continues to push the bounds of both electronic and folk music.
 Rising Appalachia cameos on the opening track to bring their syrupy-sweet deep south siren vocals to the Dirtwire sound.
 Later on in the album, a track created around one of my favorite childhood tricks–blowing on top of bottles with different levels of liquid in them to make hollow whistling sounds.
 Highly recommended to widen the scope of sound which one can gain access to.
 Dirtwire does it best.

-Recommended: Thunderbird and Bottles
+Thunderbird and

 12. Aphex Twin - Syro

-The first Richard James album since 2001's (just barely after 9/11) Drukqs.
+Drukqs.
 It's fine-tuned, deliberate and a 65-minute long exploration of sound.
 Insanely melodic, the beats are the makings of most modern producers.
 Many of the forerunners of this list cite Aphex as direct inspiration for their sound.
 The forefather returns in 2014 with his latest release, one that does not disappoint and reminds us all that James still has it all these years later.
-He brings with him in Syro, the sounds of the 90s, but with the technology of the 2010s.
-Like Portland, Richard James proves that the dream of the 90s is, in fact, still alive.
+He brings with him in

 11. Kaminanda - Liminal Spaces

 Kaminanda is the reigning king of what I like to call 'future ritual'.
 His music would be the ultimate score to a movie where an ancient central american people interface extradimensionally with non-terrestrial beings.
 He creates a breathable, palatable space in which one can journey amongst the stars without concern.
 It is humbling and uplifting music.
-I recommend Elementals, Euphoric Space, and Opal Eyez.
+I recommend

 10. Lone - Reality Testing

 Matt Cutler is Lone.
 Reality Testing is an album that strives to, through the science of music, differentiate (or blur) that which is perceived reality and the question of objective reality.
 That which is human equates to hip-hop beats (some of which sound distinctly inspired by the late J Dilla).
-The other half of the equation is the deep space ethereal which was so prevalent on his previous release, Galaxy Garden.
-The beauty of Cutler's latest album is the folds that exist between those two realms, digging deep into the dark unknown.
-A beautiful album with great momentum to keep the late-night party going.
+The other half of the equation is the deep space ethereal which was so prevalent on his previous release,

-Tracks of choice: Jaded and 2 is 8
+Tracks of choice:

 9. Lord RAJA - A Constant Moth